 - We will encourage customers to contact us if they are experiencing financial hardship.

-- We may ask customers experiencing financial hardship to complete personal budget sheets, to enable us to agree fully informed repayment schedules that are affordable to the customer, and in the best interest of the Council.
+- We may ask customers experiencing financial hardship to complete personal budget sheets.
+This allows us to agree fully informed repayment schedules that customers can afford, and are in the best interest of the Council.